 - Preheat oven to 375°F.

 - Prepare the Brussels sprouts by rinsing, removing them from the stalk if necessary, cutting off the stems, and cutting them in half longways.
-Spread them out in a single layer on a large baking sheet, ensuring they are not overlapping one another.1 pound Brussels sprouts
+Spread them out in a single layer on a large baking sheet, ensuring they are not overlapping one another.
+Peel and mince your garlic.1 pound Brussels sprouts, 2 cloves garlic

-- Pour the olive oil, salt, pepper, and minced garlic over the brussels spouts and use clean hands or a large spoon to toss, ensuring they are evenly coated.2 tablespoons olive oil, ½ teaspoon salt, ½ teaspoon black pepper, 2 cloves garlic
+- Pour the olive oil, salt, pepper, and minced garlic over the brussels spouts and use clean hands or a large spoon to toss, ensuring they are evenly coated.2 tablespoons olive oil, ½ teaspoon salt, ½ teaspoon black pepper

 - Roast the Brussels sprouts for 20 minutes, then turn the oven up to 500°F and broil for an additional 2 minutes.